iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

-* The Poll must receive a minimum of 100 votes in favor of the proposal.
+* The Poll must receive a minimum of 100 votes in favor of the proposal (or in favor of one option if 2 options & "make no changes are presented").

 ##### **Requirements to close a proposal in phase 2**

-* If the minimum votes are not reached in the specified time, the phase 2 poll is marked [declined] and archived in the [Proposal archive] category by a moderator
+* If the minimum votes in favor are not reached in the specified time, the phase 2 poll is marked [declined] and archived in the [Proposal archive] category by a moderator
 * The proposal can be closed and archived at any time by written request of the proposal submitter to a governance forum moderator.

 ### **_4.6) Phase 3 - Voting_**

 The final decision if we shall change a parameter in the Shimmer network is conducted through a Sybill-protected and transparent network-wide vote asking the whole community of Shimmer token holders to make a decision.
 All other phases before this vote are just steps to get feedback on community sentiment on an idea and do not have any binding character.
-But a phase 3 vote in Firefly has protocol-wide consequences and represents a binding decision by the community.
+But a phase 3 vote in Firefly has protocol-wide consequences and represents a binding governance decision by the community.

 The IOTA community has developed a technical solution for the [BUILD vs. BURN](https://blog.iota.org/iota-treasury-vote-how-to-take-part/) Treasury vote.
 Firefly and the Hornet nodes are also prepared to conduct these votes in the Shimmer network using the same technology.